Darthen/CastilloSings/content/date/CastilloPlekhovNakaiTrio_15-05-15.md

 +++

 This is the first  concert of my latest project: the Castillo/Plekhov/Nakai Trio.
 I am thrilled to perform at the very cosy bar **Not Only Jazz**!
 Join us and listen to this new combo!
+(Boxhagenerstr.
+111)